 - Using my weekly planning template, I outline what are my good, better, and great goals for the week

 - I then look at my running task list and mark what tasks I want to complete this week

 - I then map each task to the day I want to complete them

 - Repeat steps for personal life, and my 9-5

 Automations are key when it comes to running a business.
-When you have automated systems in place, it allows your business to run and be managed on autopilot without you having to do as much manual label.
-Having systems in place for your marketing, operations, and sales are really key to allow things to run smoothly and efficiently without you having to always be within your business.
+When you have automated processes in place, you can run and manage your business without doing a lot of manual labeling.
+Having systems in place for your marketing, operations, and sales are really key to allowing things to run smoothly and efficiently without you having to always be within your business.

 In addition to saving time, systems can really help you see where you’re spending the most time.
-For example if you group the things that you need to get done as projects and relate those projects to specific areas of your business, if you’re keeping a digitally managed to-do list, you can see where you’re spending the most time and decide what you want to change if any.
+You can organize the tasks you need to complete into projects and link those projects to particular areas of your business.
+Additionally, if you’re keeping a digitally managed to-do list, you can see where you’re spending the most time and decide what you want to change if any.
 Learn ways how to streamline your business processes and workflows in this post.